The Clear Edge

 Your Application:

-• Study operators 1–2 stages ahead
+• Study operators who are 1–2 stages ahead.

-• Identify what breaks at your next milestone
+• Identify what breaks at your next milestone.

-• Build infrastructure before growth demands it
+• Build infrastructure before growth demands it.

-• Prevention cheaper than crisis management
+• Treat prevention as cheaper and safer than crisis management.

 At $100K–$120K with 5 months of documented changes, the question stops being whether the path works and becomes how to run the same systems sequence deliberately.